Hamizan Aziz Sulaiman

-Hamizan Aziz bin Sulaiman (born 24 January 1989) is a Bruneian footballer who plays for Indera SC and the Brunei national football team as a striker.
+Hamizan Aziz bin Sulaiman (born 24 January 1989) is a Bruneian footballer who plays as a striker for BSRC FC of the Brunei Super League.

 Club career

 Hamizan started his career with QAF FC where he won the championship twice in the 2007–08 and 2008–09 seasons, as well as the Brunei League Cup in 2008 and 2009.
-He left QAF for Indera FC in 2011 where he has been playing his football since.
-He scored his first goal for the club against Majra FC in a 1–1 draw in the abandoned 2011 Brunei Premier League.
+He left QAF for Indera FC in 2011 and scored his first goal for the club against Majra FC in a 1–1 draw in the abandoned 2011 Brunei Premier League.

 After scoring 17 goals in the 8-team group stage of the 2011–12 Brunei National Football League, he contributed 13 to Indera's league triumph in the inaugural 2012–13 Brunei Super League, four goals behind top scorer and teammate Azwan Ali Rahman who moved to DPMM FC immediately afterwards.
 Astoundingly, eight of them came in the 20–1 win against Najip FC on 26 January 2013.

 In the 2014 season Hamizan scored six goals and Indera retained the championship with two games to spare.
 A year later saw MS ABDB wrestle the title away from Indera but Hamizan still registered a commendable eleven goals for the campaign.
 Silverware would not come to Indera until 1 April 2018 when they beat MS PDB in the final of the 2017–18 Brunei FA Cup, although Hamizan was sidelined through injury for a good portion of the campaign.

 In the 2018–19 Brunei Super League season, Indera finished fourth in the table but qualified for the 2020 AFC Cup as the only Bruneian club that had applied for an AFC Club Licence.
 They played Yangon United in a two-legged play-off in January 2020 and was eliminated from the competition 9–2 on aggregate.